yyBasiony/Store_App/README.md

 -is an e-commerce application that allows users to browse products,

 ## Features
   - Display a list of available products
   - Categorize products by type
   - View product details
   - Add products to the shopping cart
- -Display products orders
+  - Display products orders
   - User-friendly and attractive UI

 ##  Requirements
 Before running the app, ensure you have the following installed: